 Namibia

-6, 9 and 10 night adventurous camping safaris, following camp to camp routes across Namibia's desert.
+9 and 10 night adventurous camping safaris, following camp-to-camp routes across Namibia's desert.
 Available April to November.
 Suitable for confident, fit intermediate riders and above.

-Where Different areas of Namibia, with routes from Sossusvlei to the Skeleton Coast, through Damaraland to the north and the desert canyons in the south west.
+Where Different areas of Namibia, with routes from Sossusvlei across the Namib, through Damaraland to the north and along the Skeleton Coast.

 What is it like A desert landscape that varies from harsh, gravel plains to soft, never-ending sand stetching to the horizon.
 Undulating highlands, purple-hued mountains and towering sand dunes.
 Waterless gorges, rocky canyons and yellow-grass plains.